Skip to Content

 How to Make Ina Garten's Lemon Bars

-This recipe whipped up in no time flat.
-While Kayla was working on our Homemade cold brew coffee concentrate, I made the shortbread crust, baked it in the oven, and then made the lemon filling — which by the way is the most amazing filling I have ever tasted.
+This recipe whips up in no time flat.
+While Kayla was working on our Homemade cold brew coffee concentrate, I made the shortbread crust, baked it in the oven, and then made the lemon filling — which, by the way, is the most amazing filling I have ever tasted.

 You do need to make sure you use fresh lemon juice — not that concentrate in the bottle.
 That stuff is just nasty!
 Once you use fresh lemons, you will never want to use the bottled stuff again.